 To reduce the risk of ignition of hazardous atmospheres, recharge and replace batteries only in areas known to be non-hazardous.
-Remove and replace batteries only in areas known to be nonhazardous.

-Low Voltage Warning
+6.2 Low Voltage Warning

 When the battery's charge falls below a preset voltage, the instrument warns you by beeping once and flashing once every minute, and the "empty battery" icon blinks on and off once per second.
 You should turn off the instrument within 10 minutes and either recharge the battery by placing the instrument in its cradle, or replace the battery with a fresh one with a full charge.